pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 MVP user stories and added a couple that were missing.
 Also, I added the wireframe dialogue for saving commands.
 On top of that, I fixed the project plan to show a **plan** of what tasks I will develop for the project and when (who would've guessed that a plan lists your plan?)

+On Wednesday, I did a lot, but a lot did not happen.
+I completed exercise 4 after several issues with setting up SSH authentication instead of HTTPS authentication for GitHub.
+Also, my VM began freezing up a lot and had to be hard-reset a few times.
+This ultimately caused it to lose internet connection (must have gotten corrupted).
+Fortunately, I had a backup copy and loaded that up with minimal work required.
+However, then I ran into dependency issues with IntelliJ and Maven, only for it to turn out to be related to a Hibernate facet.
+After all the trouble, I was able to submit a working version of exercise 4.
+At least now I know what to expect for implementing Hibernate into my indie project.